pretix/pretix/doc/api/resources/checkinlists.rst

    * An additional boolean property ``require_attention`` will inform you whether either the order or the item have the ``checkin_attention`` flag set.

+   * If ``attendee_name`` is empty, it will automatically fall back to values from a parent product or from invoice addresses.

    **Example request**:

    .. sourcecode:: http